Desta Damtew: Biography

 In 1936, after the end of the rainy season, Italian General Carlo Geloso, who had been appointed governor of the Italian province of Galla-Sidamo, advanced from the north to dislodge Ras Desta and Dejazmach Gabremariam.
 However, by the end of October, Geloso had not advanced very far or effectively.
-It was not until a month later when a second Italian column advanced from the south through the Wadara Forest that Ras Desta at last left Irgalem, which was occupied 1 December.
+It was not until a month later when a second Italian column led by the Italian General Enea Navarini advanced from the south through the Wadara Forest that Ras Desta at last left Irgalem, which was occupied 1 December.
 With Dejazmach Gabremariam, Dejazmach Beyene Merid (Shum of Bale Province) and a dwindling number of soldiers, for the next few months Ras Desta eluded the Italians until they were trapped near Lake Shala in the Battle of Gogetti and annihilated.
-Wounded, Ras Desta managed to escape, only to be caught and executed on 24 February 1937 near his birthplace by Tigrayan banda, under the command of Italian officers.
+Wounded, Ras Desta managed to escape, only to be caught on 23 February 1937 by an irregular band of Tigrayans commanded by Captain Tucci.
+He then was brought to Butajira where he was immediately executed.